Pupuk-In/cloud-computing/README.md

 ## Read All Wishlisted Items (can be queried)

 - Endpoint :
-    - /wishlists
+    - /wishlists/index
 - Method :
-    - GET
+    - POST
 - Header :
     - Authorization: Bearer <access_token>
-- Parameters :
+- Parameters : (Please use this as body request)
     - search as string, partial query
     - type as integer, exact query
     - plant as integer, exact query